The list below represents the locomotive worked industrial narrow gauge railways

 Railway appears still to be used occasionally.
 Loco present is a Gmeinder rebuilt by

 Comessa.
 A second loco, a Deutz is privately owned.
+Update: Reports in 2010 confirm that the railway has been disused for several years.

 - Ets Beaumartin, SNCF Langogne